 In this brief, the Urban Institute uses data from the December 2018 Well-Being and Basic Needs Survey to provide the first systematic documentation of the number of immigrant families avoiding public benefit programs due to fear of the pending public charge rule.

 How Would Proposed Changes to the “Public Charge” Rule Affect Your Region?

 The UCLA Center for Health Policy Research and Education estimates, for each California region and county, how changes to the “public charge” test could impact enrollment in Medi-Cal and/or CalFresh, jobs, economic output, and tax revenue.
 Use this PDF to see how your area could be affected.

-Comments on Proposed Regulation — Inadmissability on Public Charge Grounds
+Comments on Proposed Regulation — Inadmissibility on Public Charge Grounds

 Public Charge Rule Could Prompt Up to 455,000 California Kids Who Need Care to Leave Medi-Cal

-Proposed Federal Rule on Immigrants and Public Charge Fact Sheet
+Final Federal Rule on Immigrants and Public Charge: Fact Sheet

 On August 12, 2019, the U.S. Department of Homeland Security released the final rule on “public charge,” which will likely increase the number of uninsured in California.
 ITUP summarizes the final rule alongside existing federal law related to public charge and health care programs.
 The fact sheet also assesses the potential impacts on immigrant access to health care in California.